jakedex/notes/hci.md

 * Currently: looking at the /move\_base\_simple/goal
     * where are my controllers? is that only dcm? or only physical? am i missing a package?

+### 2/15/16 week
+* the nao\_driver package has been replaced with nao\_bringup and nao\_robot. the nao\_controller, aka node i was looking for last week, was deprecated with the switch to bringup and robot. to my understanding, all of the controller's functionality now lies in naoqi\_pose, which listens for joint states along with actionlib goals (tbd).
+* to move individual joints, can either send goals (geometry\_msgs with actionlib) on topic move\_base\_simple/goal to naoqi\_posecontroller node.
+Or, send sending joint angle with speed messages on the /joint\_angles topic to the pose\_controller node
+*

 ### Misc
 * figure out how to implement